 There are two big pros to being a freelancer; being able to charge what you want and being able to work when you want.
 A freelancer can be anything from writing a few times a week to earning over $100,000 a year.
 Websites like Upwork allow you to bid on a job (using both a written proposal and your price to win the job).
 Set up a profile and start earning.

-So there’s our top 10 picks but why stop there?
+So there are our top 10 picks but why stop there?

 Here are some more great ways to make money as a student.